snipe/snipe-it/installation/configuration.md

 - Sign into the Gmail account in a browser
 - Go [here](https://www.google.com/settings/security/lesssecureapps) and enable access for "less secure" apps:
 - Then go [here](https://accounts.google.com/b/0/DisplayUnlockCaptcha) and click Continue.
+- If you're still getting errors, try [this solution on StackOverflow](http://stackoverflow.com/a/26041277/200021).

 (More info on sending email through Laravel and Gmail is [available here](http://code.tutsplus.com/tutorials/sending-emails-with-laravel-4-gmail--net-36105), and more info on why Google makes you jump through these hoops is [available here](https://googleonlinesecurity.blogspot.co.uk/2014/04/new-security-measures-will-affect-older.html).)

+### If you're still having problems

+If you don’t have easy access to a mail server (or you can't get your settings to work for some reason), we suggest signing up for [Mandrill](http://mandrillapp.com).
+Their free tier allows for 12k free sends a month, which should more than cover normal Snipe-IT email usage.

 -----